Finding Eigenvalues the Rupert Way: Boundary value problems

-\begin{proof} The calculations of the winding of the transition function and the geometric phase are analogous to the calculations performed in Section \ref{section:extension}; there is no difference in calculating the geometric phase and transition function with respect to these trivializations, and the proofs of the lemmas of Sections \ref{section:twodim} and \ref{section:extension} will also work for the boundary bundle setting.
-Thus calculating the geometric phase of the solution $\hat{\mathcal{U}}(\lambda,x)$ at $x=1$ we may once again ascertain the multiplicity of the eigenvalues contained in $K^\circ$, proving the method of Way for boundary value problems of the form described in Austin and Bridges \cite{BRI03}.
+is equal to the total multiplicity of the eigenvalues enclosed by the contour $K$ if $\mathcal{U}(\lambda,0)$ and $\eta(\lambda,1)$ are holomorphic and non-zero over $K^\circ$. \end{theorem} \begin{proof} The calculations of the winding of the transition function and the geometric phase are analogous to the calculations performed in \S \ref{section:extension}; there is no difference in calculating the geometric phase and transition function with respect to these trivializations, and the proofs of the lemmas of \S \ref{section:twodim} and \S \ref{section:extension} will also work for the boundary bundle setting.
+Therefore, the relative phase of $\mathcal{U}(\lambda,x)$ at $x=1$ agrees with the total multiplicity of the eigenvalues contained in $K^\circ$ if the paths $\mathcal{U}(\lambda,0)$ and $\eta(\lambda,1)$ enclose no zeros or poles.\end{proof} \begin{remark} Theorem \ref{theorem:boundary} formalizes and validates the method of geometric phase for boundary value problems of the form described in Austin \& Bridges \cite{BRI03}. \end{remark}

-\end{proof} \begin{remark} In practice it is not necessary to compute the $\mu_i(\lambda,x)$ for any $x \neq 1$; the so that the operator $(I - x P_\lambda)$ is always applied to the $u_i(\lambda,x)$ after they are independently evolved.
-Thus it suffices to find the forward integrated solutions $u_i(\lambda,1)$ and apply the projection at the opposite endpoint of the boundary.
-Taking the wedge of the $\mu_i(\lambda,1)$, we may normalize the corresponding loop in $\Lambda^k(\mathbb{C}^n)$ and calculate the geometric phase of this normalized loop. \end{remark}

-\section{A Numerical Example}
+\section{A numerical example}

 In this section we present an example exploring Way's numerical method for computing the geometric phase on the Hopf bundle.
-Our figures suggest future directions for research in stability analysis and the connection between the existence of eigenvalues and the underlying structure of the travelling wave.
-As alluded to in Remark \ref{remark:transition}, there is a clear dependence on the length of the integration in the $\xi$ direction, where a phase transition occurs between phase equal to zero and the count of the multiplicity of the eigenvalue.
+This example illustrates some of the properties of the phase and its variation along paths, and it is used for exploring future directions for research regarding the geometric phase and the underlying structure of the travelling wave.
+We demonstrate a clear dependence on the length of the integration in the $\xi$ direction, where the \textbf{relative phase} changes continuously from zero to the value of the multiplicity of the eigenvalue.
+The geometric phase of a differentiable path in the unstable manifold is not generically zero, as demonstrated in the examples.
+However, for symmetric systems, the relative phase will always transition from zero to the eigenvalue count, by the construction of the relative phase.

-Of interest as well are examples with degenerate construction for the fibers on the caps - that is, when choosing a reference path for $A_{-\infty}(\lambda)$ as initial conditions that cannot be used to define the unstable bundle construction.
-These examples exhibit similar behaviour to the non-degenerate cases, but here the geometric phase has a dependence on the reference path that does not exist for non-degenerate examples.
-This is especially interesting, because it suggests Way's method may be valid in a more general form than the one proven in the previous sections.